 As I said at the top of this piece, privacy-focused tools should all be on the same side.
 We're all working to ensure that the web is safer and a more anonymous place, free from personal data being tracked.

-Not only is Fathom Analytics a solid Google Analytics alternative, we actually have a competitive advantage over Google Analytics by dodging ad-blockers, which means our customers aren't sending data to Google.
+Not only is Fathom Analytics a solid Google Analytics alternative, we actually have a competitive advantage over them by dodging ad-blockers, which means our customers aren't sending data to Google.
 Since the start, this has been one of our main goals: to make websites a black hole to big tech.

 Some research has said that over 30% of internet users have ad-blockers installed, which means almost one-third of traffic is not tracked in Google Analytics but could be using a custom domain in Fathom.
 Remember, Google is, first and foremost, an advertising company.
 Advertising companies are not known for their privacy, and Wikipedia has a page dedicated to Privacy concerns regarding Google.
 Comparatively, our customers pay us because they want privacy for their website visitors, delivered in a simple, beautiful way.
 Fathom could not exist without protecting the privacy of your website visitors, and we like it that way.

 Since the sole purpose of ad-blockers is to protect privacy, and Fathom Analytics already does this, blocking them doesn't make browsing any less private.
 Our software already protects the privacy of visitors because we don't profile them or sell their data.

 By dodging ad-blockers, simple website analytics like Fathom provide true and accurate numbers for top content, referrals and more—all without breaching anyone's privacy.
 It's a win-win.

 Custom domains for our tracker file are available to every customer, starting today.
 If you need help setting them up, please refer to our support documentation.

 And, if you aren't a customer yet but want to make your site immune to ad-blockers while maintaining your visitors' privacy (and GDPR compliance), sign up now for a free seven day trial of Fathom Analytics.